 - Research – Leaping into the unknown is one of the biggest causes of stress, so don’t move into your new home before you know all about your new location.
 If you know what you are setting yourself up for, chances are it won’t be as stressful.
 Take some time to do much-needed research with regards to your new area, read up all about your new location and what’s available nearby, the local shops, restaurants etc. how far to the nearest shopping centre or supermarkets, where are the pharmacies, doctors and local hospitals?
 Is there any park nearby and places to walk the dog or take the kids on the weekend?
 Make sure you research well in advance of the big move so that it won’t look so daunting when the time comes.

-- Keep a checklist – It’s really important to create a checklist.
+- Keep a checklist – It’s really important to create a moving house checklist.
 Take that weight off your shoulders, out of your head and put it on paper instead, it’s surprising what a remarkable difference that makes as you cannot simply remember it all when it comes to removals and what is involved.
 Checklists help you to manage the stress by breaking it down into easily manageable tasks, besides there is nothing better than the satisfaction of ticking those jobs off the list once completed.

 The list should be things such as:

 – Travel plans, mapping routes and any stop-off points required.